-- The child has been established to be his by a court proceeding.
+The child has been established to be his by a court proceeding.

 - If the child is older than 12 years, he or she has signed a written consent.

 - A parent has deserted a child without giving means of identification or has abandoned a child (a diligent effort must be made to notify the parent and get consent).

 - A parent who has been declared incapacitated by a court and for whom restoration of capacity is medically improbable.

 - A parent whose parental rights have been terminated by court order.

-- A legal guardian or custodian of a person to be adopted, other than a parent, who has failed to respond to a request for consent within 60 days or who, after examination by the court, is found to be withholding consent unreasonably.
+- A legal guardian or custodian of a person to be adopted, other than a parent, who has failed to respond to a request for consent within 60 days or who, after examination by the court, is withholding consent unreasonably.

-- The stepchild is over the agent of 18 and the adoption can proceed as an adult adoption.
+- The stepchild is over the agent of 18 and the adoption can filed as an adult adoption.

-In these instances, a separate proceeding to terminate the noncustodial parent’s rights may be required to be filed in addition to the Petition for Adoption.
+In these instances, a separate proceeding to end the noncustodial parent’s rights may be required to be filed in addition to the Petition for Adoption.